What is an Associates Degree in Health Science?

 Besides general education, the AS in Health Science program at Casper College in Wyoming has only one course required for the major, giving students flexibility to choose an emphasis and explore elective courses.
 Nine emphasis options are available: Pre-Respiratory Therapy, Pre-Radiography, Pre-Pharmacy Technology, Pre-Paramedic Technology, Pre-Occupational Therapy Assistant, Pre-Nursing, Pre-Medical Lab Technician Training, General Health Science, and Athletic Training.

-Students at Rasmussen College in Illinois can earn an associate’s in Health Science in 18 months, or as few as nine months if they transfer in previous courses.
+Students at Rasmussen University in Illinois can earn an associate’s in Health Science in 18 months, or as few as nine months if they transfer in previous courses.
 Rasmussen offers three specializations: Medical Administrative Assistant, Pharmacy Technician or Medical Assisting.
 Depending on the specialization, courses are offered online only or both online and on campus.

 Northwest Technical College

 Northwest Technical College in Minnesota offers an AS in Healthcare Sciences Broad Field online and on campus.
 Courses include Bioethical Issues in Contemporary Society, Principles of Nutrition, and Child Development and Learning.
 The program consists of 32 general education credits, 16 required health science credits, and 12 elective credits.

 Central Wyoming College offers a Health Science AS for students working toward a bachelor’s in health science but are not sure what they want to focus in, as well as for students in nursing.
 Students can explore different areas through electives such as Phlebotomy and Lab Techniques, Introduction to Cultural Anthropology, and Cadaver Anatomy.